chromice/order.less/README.md

 #### `.use-column-grid()`

-Defines the grid and exports the other mixins.
+Defines the grid and exports other mixins.

 ##### Parameters